H4D32/DBMS-Project/REPORT.md

 ## Functionality Implementation
+### Tokenizer
+[Tokenizer](DB61B/db61b/src/main/java/t3/db61b/Tokenizer.java) class is provided by the template from DB61B.
+It uses regex to Tokenize the input of user.

 ### CommandInterpreter
 In the [CommandInterpreter](DB61B/db61b/src/main/java/t3/db61b/CommandInterpreter.java) part, there are several command implementation including Create,Load,Print,Store,Insert,Select and Quit/Exit.
 We mainly focus on the Select command since others use similar structure thus are easy to implement.
 The Selection Clause is shown below: